ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

 Now, you will shown the Account's home page.
-There is a section called 'Top repositories', I want you to now click 'Troop223/troop223.github.io' under it
+There is a section called 'Top repositories', I want you to click 'Troop223/troop223.github.io' under it

 -------